-Transform my career in 2024: 3 Things I need to improve
+TLDR – Transform my career in 2024: Three things I need to improve

 This post is about things I need to improve during 2024.
-I wanna work on being better at delegating, planning, and making sure the experience design team is delivering a design that unlocks business value.
+I want to work on delegating, planning, and ensuring the experience design team delivers a design that unlocks business value.

 A few weeks ago, I posted about my design career and my first year as Global Head of Experience Design at Vorwerk International.